Shani Lawrence Garden Designs – Garden Designers

-In addition to this we also run Stones Cottages, an ongoing project to create a retreat centre in North Pembrokeshire.
+In addition to this I also run Stones Cottages, an ongoing project to create a retreat centre in North Pembrokeshire.
 We currently have three holiday cottages and are currently working on landscaping the area and creating wildlife habitats.

 Shani Lawrence Garden Designs was established by the Garden Designer Shani Lawrence in 1997.
-Daniel Jackson was made a partner in 2007 bringing a knowledge of computing, sustainable construction and carpentry.
+Winning a gold medal at Hampton Court Flower Show, and a Silver Guilt at the Cardiff Flower Show.

 Shani Lawrence BSc Envi Sci, Cert GD

 Shani is an RHS Gold award winning designer with over 20 years of design experience.
 With a background in environmental science and a love of art Shani passionately believes that our gardens give us the opportunity to create a sanctuary for wildlife as well as for ourselves.
 Shani’s main interest area is creating gardens that are beneficial to wildlife.